infinitiessoft/skyport/README.md

 ## Quick start

-The lastest binary downloads of the Skyport4 are available from https://github.com/infinitiessoft/skyport/archive/v4.0-alpha.zip.
+The lastest binary downloads of the Skyport4 are available [here] (https://github.com/infinitiessoft/skyport/releases/download/v4.0.0-alpha/skyport4.0.0-SNAPSHOT-20151219-1120.zip).
 Unpack the binary distribution so that it resides in its own directory (conventionally named "skyport[version]").
 Skyport can be run as a service using the `skyport` script located under bin/ location.
 The script accepts a single parameter with the following values:

     console: Run Skyport in the foreground.